collocations.org

 The fee bears little relationship to the service provided.

-examine, explore, look at, study
+analyze, assess, evaluate, examine, explore, investigate, look at, study

 His latest book examines the relationship between spatial awareness and mathematical ability.

-discover, find
+determine, discover, establish, find

 They discovered a relationship between depression and lack of sunlight.

-in a/the ~
+in a/the relationship

 The different varieties of the language are in a dynamic relationship with each other.

-~ between
+relationship between

-I can''t see the relationship between the figures and the diagram.
+I can't see the relationship between the figures and the diagram.

-~ to
+relationship to

 the relationship of a parasite to its host

-~ with
+relationship with

 PHRASES